core-wg/comi/draft-ietf-core-comi.md

 * Error 4.15 (Unsupported Content-Format) is returned by the CoMI server when the Content-Format used in the request don't match those specified in section 2.3.

-CoMI server MUST also enforce the different constrains associated to the YANG data models implemented.
-These constrains are describe in [RFC7950] section 8.
+CoMI server MUST also enforce the different constraints associated to the YANG data models implemented.
+These constraints are described in [RFC7950] section 8.
 These errors are reported using the CoAP error code 4.00 (Bad Request) and may have the following error container as payload.
 The YANG definition and associated .sid file are available in {{ietf-comi-yang}} and {{ietf-comi-sid}}.
-The error container is encoded using delta value equal to the SID of the current schema node minus the SID of the parent container (i.e 1001).
+The error container is encoded using delta value equal to the SID of the current schema node minus the SID of the parent container (i.e 1024).

 ~~~~
 +--rw error!
-   +--rw error-tag             union
+   +--rw error-tag             identityref
-   +--rw error-app-tag?        union
+   +--rw error-app-tag?        identityref
    +--rw data-node-in-error?   instance-identifier
    +--rw error-message?        string
 ~~~~
 {: artwork-align="left"}

-The following error-tag and error-app-tag are supported as compact binary value.
-Other tags must be reported as text.
+The following error-tag and error-app-tag are defined by the ietf-comi YANG module, these tags are implemented as YANG identity and can be extended as needed.

-* error-tag 0 (operation-failed) is returned by the CoMI server when the operation request can't be processed succesfully.
+* error-tag operation-failed is returned by the CoMI server when the operation request cannot be processed successfully.

-  * error-app-tag 0 (malformed-message) is returned by the CoMI server when the payload received from the CoMI client don't contain a well-formed CBOR content as defined in [RFC7049] section 3.3 or don't comply with the CBOR structure defined within this document.
+  * error-app-tag malformed-message is returned by the CoMI server when the payload received from the CoMI client don't contain a well-formed CBOR content as defined in [RFC7049] section 3.3 or don't comply with the CBOR structure defined within this document.

-  * error-app-tag 1 (data-not-unique) is returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fail.
+  * error-app-tag data-not-unique is returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fails.

-  * error-app-tag 2 (too-many-elements) is returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fail.
+  * error-app-tag too-many-elements is returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fails.

-  * error-app-tag 3 (too-few-elements) is returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fail.
+  * error-app-tag too-few-elements is returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fails.

-  * error-app-tag 4 (must-violation) is returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.
+  * error-app-tag must-violation is returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.

-  * error-app-tag 5 (duplicate) is returned by the CoMI server when a client try to create a duplicate list or leaf-list entry.
+  * error-app-tag duplicate is returned by the CoMI server when a client tries to create a duplicate list or leaf-list entry.

-* error-tag 1 (invalid-value) is returned by the CoMI server when the CoMI client try to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.
+* error-tag invalid-value is returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.

-  * error-app-tag 10 (invalid-datatype) is returned by the CoMI server when CBOR encoding don't follow the rules set by or when the value is incompatible with the YANG Built-In type. (e.g. value greater than 127 for a int8, undefined enumeration)
+  * error-app-tag invalid-datatype is returned by the CoMI server when CBOR encoding don't follow the rules set by or when the value is incompatible with the YANG Built-In type. (e.g. a value greater than 127 for an int8, undefined enumeration)

-  * error-app-tag 11 (not-in-range) is returned by the CoMI server when the validation of the 'range' property fail.
+  * error-app-tag not-in-range is returned by the CoMI server when the validation of the 'range' property fails.

-  * error-app-tag 12 (invalid-length) is returned by the CoMI server when the validation of the 'length' property fail.
+  * error-app-tag invalid-length is returned by the CoMI server when the validation of the 'length' property fails.

-  * error-app-tag 13 (pattern-test-failed) is returned by the CoMI server when the validation of the 'pattern' property fail.
+  * error-app-tag pattern-test-failed is returned by the CoMI server when the validation of the 'pattern' property fails.

-* error-tag 2 (missing-element) is returned by the CoMI server when the operation requested by a CoMI client fail to comply with the 'mandatory' constraint defined.
-The 'mandatory' constraint is enforced for leafs and choices, unless the node or any of its ancestors has a 'when' condition or 'if-feature' expression that evaluates to 'false'.
+* error-tag missing-element is returned by the CoMI server when the operation requested by a CoMI client fail to comply with the 'mandatory' constraint defined.
+The 'mandatory' constraint is enforced for leafs and choices, unless the node or any of its ancestors have a 'when' condition or 'if-feature' expression that evaluates to 'false'.

-  * error-app-tag 20 (missing-key) is returned by the CoMI server to further qualify an missing-element error.
-This error is returned when the CoMI client try to create or list instance without all the 'key' specified or when the CoMI client try to delete a leaf listed as a 'key'.
+  * error-app-tag missing-key is returned by the CoMI server to further qualify an missing-element error.
+This error is returned when the CoMI client  tries to create or list instance, without all the 'key' specified or when the CoMI client  tries to delete a leaf listed as a 'key'.

-  * error-app-tag 21 (missing-input-parameter) is returned by the CoMI server when the input parameters of a RPC or action are incomplete.
+  * error-app-tag missing-input-parameter is returned by the CoMI server when the input parameters of an RPC or action are incomplete.

-* error-tag 3 (unknown-element) is returned by the CoMI server when the CoMI client try to access a data node of a YANG module not supported, of a data node associated to a 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.
+* error-tag unknown-element is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated to an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.

-* error-tag 4 (bad-element) is returned by the CoMI server when the CoMI client try to create data nodes for more than one case in a choice.
+* error-tag bad-element is returned by the CoMI server when the CoMI client  tries to create data nodes for more than one case in a choice.

-* error-tag 5 (data-missing) is returned by the CoMI server when a data node required to accept the request is not present.
+* error-tag data-missing is returned by the CoMI server when a data node required to accept the request is not present.

-  * error-app-tag 50 (instance-required) is returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.
+  * error-app-tag instance-required is returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.

-  * error-app-tag 51 (missing-choice) is returned by the CoMI server when no nodes exist in a mandatory choice.
+  * error-app-tag missing-choice is returned by the CoMI server when no nodes exist in a mandatory choice.

+* error-tag error is returned by the CoMI server when an unspecified error has occurred.

 For example, the CoMI server might return the following error.

 ~~~~
 RES:  4.00 Bad Request (Content-Format :application/yang-value+cbor)
 {
- +0 : 1,        / error-tag = invalid-value /
+ +4 : 1020,        / error-tag = invalid-value /
- +1 : 1,        / error-app-tag = not-in-range /
+ +2 : 1012,        / error-app-tag = not-in-range /
- +2 : 1736,     / data-node-in-error = timezone-utc-offset /
+ +1 : 1736,        / data-node-in-error = timezone-utc-offset /
  +3 : "maximum value exceeded" / error-message /
 }
 ~~~~